What Is a Target Market?

 Having a well-defined target market is essential in the planning and research phase of your business, as well.
 Consider these five areas of business planning where an appropriate target market is the cornerstone of the research:

-- SWOT Analysis: A SWOT analysis is the strengths, weaknesses, opportunities, and threats facing your business.
+- SWOT analysis: A SWOT analysis identifies the strengths, weaknesses, opportunities, and threats facing your business.
 It includes anything surrounding your target market.
 For instance, if you have a health-related product targeting men ages 55-70, a threat against your target market could be an income level drop once they reach the retirement age of 65.

 - Marketing: Your target market is to whom you write and design all your marketing materials.
 Not getting your target market right would be like writing a letter directed to your father, and sending it to your sister.
 The message will not be conveyed properly, and your sister will end up confused.
 You'll waste advertising and prospecting dollars on inappropriate messaging targeting the wrong audience.

-Think about the marketing messages you respond to whether it's on a website, television or a direct marketing piece in your mailbox.
-Which ones do you stop and read, versus those you ignore?
+Think about the marketing messages you respond to, whether it's on a website, television or a direct marketing piece in your mailbox.
+Which ones do you stop and read, and which do you ignore?
 Which ones have you seeking more information or even buying?
-Odds are, the marketing messages you respond to are speaking directly to you and your needs.
+Odds are, the marketing messages you respond to speak directly to you and your needs.
 You want to do the same with your product or service.